lostzombie/AchillesScript/README.md

 `AchillesScript.cmd ti process.exe param1 param2`

 Backup of current security settings:
-(generates MySecurityDefaults.reg with all keys affected by the script, create a restore point if they are enabled, launch a RegBackup event in the scheduler if it is configured)
+Generates MySecurityDefaults.reg with all keys affected by the script, create a restore point if they are enabled, export full registry hives HKLM\SYSTEM, HKLM\SOFTWARE

 `AchillesScript.cmd backup`